-Overall, the potential residential land use for the greater LSC could yield a maximum of 5,750 additional dwelling units to complement a projected total of 60,000 jobs (based on existing, approved, and proposed development).
-The resulting ratio of 6.6 jobs per dwelling unit is based on the existing housing in the greater LSC area (3,262 dwelling units) combined with the potential new housing (5,750 dwelling units) for a total of 9,012.
+Overall, the potential residential land use for the greater LSC could yield a maximum of 5,750 additional dwelling units to complement a projected total of 52,500 jobs (based on existing, approved, and proposed development).
+The resulting ratio of 5.8 jobs per dwelling unit is based on the existing housing in the greater LSC area (3,262 dwelling units, including the Traville, Decoverly, and Washingtonian residential cluster) combined with the potential new housing (5,750 dwelling units) for a total of 9,012.
 This jobs-housing ratio reflects the Plan's emphasis on the life sciences and health care services but does not include the substantial amount of existing housing nearby in Rockville, Gaithersburg, and Potomac.
 Within an approximate two mile radius of the LSC, there are over 25,000 existing households and the jobs-housing ratio is 2.8.